 How to deploy Lync 2013 client using SCCM

 Testing Lync 2013 Client Installation

-After few minutes the Lync 2013 app can be seen in the Software Center under Available Software.
-Select the app and click on Install Selected.
+In this step, we will check if the Lync client installs correctly on the client computers.
+Log in to a computer and launch the Software Center.
+The Lync 2013 app can be seen in the Software Center under Available Software.
+Select the Microsoft Lync 2013 app and click on Install.
 The app is downloaded from the DP and installed.

+How to deploy Lync 2013 client using SCCM